"Black over Wills Mother"

 : Interesting theory, but William the 1st's mother was Herleva of Falaise (which is in Normandy.)

-Eric Partridge, "A Dictionary of Catch Phrases American and British," uses the variant ". . .
+Eric Partridge, Dictionary of Catch Phrases: American and British, from the Sixteenth Century to the Present Day, uses the variant ". . .
 Bill's mother.", rather than "Will".
 Partridge goes on ..."Applied to dark clouds looming--in no matter what quarters of the sky.
 The phrase is very common, later C20, in the East Midlands, but is by no means limited to that region, for I have heard it also from a Scotsman in Sussex, where also I heard the variant 'it's a bit brighter over . . .'"